AnnaMariaPigliaru/Gadgets_eCommerce_Targeted_Sales_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/1f57ec09-abe0-474c-b24e-f84fa63668fa" style="width:50%; height:auto;">

 ### Discount Range Orientated
 There is moderate positive relationship for both regions between the discount range and the total sales revenue.
-As illustrated in the graph below, the higher the discount the greater the revenue, though Africa appears to be affected by this pattern slightly more than North Africa  (ref.
+As illustrated in the graph below, the higher the discount the greater the revenue, though Africa appears to be affected by this pattern slightly more than North America  (ref.
 [Here](e_commerce_sales_work.xlsx) for further details).

 <img src="https://github.com/user-attachments/assets/8e747617-a0ab-4fac-bbbb-8d871a2b7889" style="width:50%; height:auto;">